SHOWING UP FOR RACIAL JUSTICE COMMITTEE

 As an organization dedicated to building a just and nonviolent world, PJALS opposes the billions spent by the United States on war and protests the devastating impact of militarism on our national and local economies.
 We believe that all human, financial, and community costs of war are unacceptable.
 For all individuals to thrive, our country must commit to inclusive democracy and reject exploitation and violence in all forms.

 PJALS members have led our region’s opposition of US militarism for 40 years!
 We stand together in spring rain, summer heat and smoke, and winter cold to tell the truth about the need to grow beyond militarism and stop our endless wars.
 We connect the dots between out-of-control military spending and cuts to lifeline programs for struggling families.
 We recognize and work to illuminate the deep connections between militarism, colonialism, structural and ideological white supremacy, Islamophobia, and anti-Semitism, both nationally and world-wide.

 We have a commitment to develop our stand for peace and to redefine our international peace and human rights work in the context of recent volatile escalation of militarism, anti-Muslim bigotry, racism and anti-Semitism.
 Our Peace and Justice Action Committee focuses on this commitment.

 Ready to oppose militarism with us?

 This committee meets on the 2nd Tuesday of every month, 5:30 pm via zoom.
-To join, email Jac Archer at [email protected].
+To join, email Union Carter at [email protected]

 YOUNG ACTIVIST LEADERS PROGRAM